apache/spark/docs/apache-airflow/installation/index.rst

 running Airflow components in isolation from other software running on the same physical or virtual machines with easy maintenance of dependencies.

-The images are build by Apache Airflow release managers and they use officially released packages from PyPI and official constraint files- same that are used for installing Airflow from PyPI.
+The images are built by Apache Airflow release managers and they use officially released packages from PyPI and official constraint files- same that are used for installing Airflow from PyPI.

 **Intended users**